-The increasing focus on Cobalt, used in the Lithium-ion batteries that are an integral part of electric vehicles, mobile phones and laptops, is motivated by three main reasons: the growing worldwide demand for this mineral, the fact that its extraction is concentrated in the Democratic Republic of Congo, which holds about 50% of the world's reserves, and the existence of numerous reports associating Cobalt mining with the risk of negative social (e.g. child labour, human rights violations) and environmental impacts.
+This extension has been linked to an increasing focus on Cobalt, used in the Lithium-ion batteries that are an integral part of electric vehicles, mobile phones and laptops.
+The focus on Cobalt is motivated by three main reasons: the growing worldwide demand for this mineral, the fact that its extraction is concentrated in the Democratic Republic of Congo, which holds about 50% of the world's reserves51, and the existence of numerous reports associating Cobalt mining with the risk of negative social (e.g., child labour, human rights violations) and environmental impacts.

-Similarly with regard to Natural Mica (used on a large scale in cosmetics and paints), numerous reports indicate that the extraction and processing of the mineral, concentrated in India and Madagascar and heavily linked to often artisanal and low-scale manual processes, is often associated with illegal activities, child labour and dangerous and unhealthy working conditions.
+Similarly with regard to Natural Mica (used on a large scale in cosmetics and paints), numerous reports indicate that the extraction and processing of the mineral, concentrated in India and Madagascar and heavily reliant on manual often artisanal and low-scale processes, is often associated with illegal activities, child labour and dangerous and unhealthy working conditions.

-In relation to the aforementioned conflict minerals, it is useful to point out that the materiality of the subject for Pirelli products is decidedly small: e.g., the volume of minerals (3TG) used by Pirelli Tyre in a year weighs, in fact, less than one tonne, a quantity less than one millionth of the volume of raw materials used annually by the Company and which is equally distributed among most tyres produced.
+In relation to the aforementioned conflict minerals, in any case, it is useful to point out that the materiality of the subject for Pirelli products is decidedly small: e.g., the volume of minerals (3TG) used by Pirelli Tyre in a year weighs, in fact, less than one tonne, a quantity less than one millionth of the volume of raw materials used annually by the Company and which is equally distributed among most tyres produced.
 To give an example, a tyre weighing 10 kg contains about 10 mg (milligrams) equivalent of tin, in the extremely low concentration of 1 ppm (one part per million).